veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/toolbar.md

 ## Guide
 ### Overview
-A toolbar is a container which contains headers, titles, or actions that perform specific functions.
+A toolbar is a container which contains headers, titles, menus or actions that perform specific functions.

+### Usage
 They are designed to provide easy and immediate access to users' most frequently used functions or provide relavent information about the page or application.

 ### How to use
 1. Drag and drop “Toolbar” component from the “Navigation” section inside a page’s container where the toolbar component should be rendered .